SamChou19815/website/packages/blog/blog/2020-08-30-samlang-ts-rewrite.md

 during compile time.
 For example, the biggest advantage of Kotlin over Java is its compile-time null safety.
 Kotlin also has a sweet syntax.
 It offers extension and inline functions that allow you to write code in a functional way without worrying about the extra cost.
-The same features also allow you sto write DSL-like code without using a new language.
+The same features also allow you to write DSL-like code without using a new language.

 However, Kotlin is not perfect, especially on the ecosystem and tooling side.